astronomer/astro-docs/enterprise/next/06_manage-astronomer/09_renew-tls-cert.md

 $ kubectl apply -f clusterissuer.yaml
 ```

 4. Create a "Certificate" resource that declares the type of certificate you'll request from Let's Encrypt.
-To do so, first create the a `certificate.yaml` file, replacing `BASE_DOMAIN`:
+To do so, first create a `certificate.yaml` file, replacing `BASE_DOMAIN` with yours:
 ```yaml
 apiVersion: cert-manager.io/v1
 kind: Certificate